hyphenlee/colorberry/README.md

 # ColorBerry
-This repo is for ColorBerry, which is availabel in discord channel: [discord link](https://discord.gg/2uGPpVmCCE) and [Elecrow](https://www.elecrow.com/colorberry.html)
+This repo is for ColorBerry, which is availabel on [discord](https://discord.gg/2uGPpVmCCE) and [Elecrow](https://www.elecrow.com/colorberry.html)

 # Main feature
 * New Charging IC: Enjoy faster charging with a new IC that supports up to 1A (previously 100mA).